Random Breath Testing (RBT)

 In Tasmania, any driver with 0.05 g of alcohol (or above) in 100 millilitres of blood, will be liable to conviction for this offence.
 The police officer’s certificate containing the blood alcohol reading is admissible in court as proof that the person was driving with a blood alcohol level in excess of the prescribed limit (s23, Road Safety (Alcohol & Drugs) Act).

-Penalties, that is minimum and maximum Penalty Units, periods of disqualification and periods of imprisonment are doubled for second offences.
+Penalties are provided under the Road Safety (Alcohol & Drugs) Act 1970, section 17 indicating the minimum and maximum Penalty Units, periods of disqualification and periods of imprisonment are doubled for second offences.

 If a person satisfies the court that there are special circumstances why the minimum fine or minimum period of disqualification should not be imposed, the court may impose a lesser fine or a lesser period of disqualification (s17(5)).
 In some instances job loss and financial hardship for both the offender and their family will not be special circumstances within the meaning of section 17(5).
 Strong evidence establishing no possibility of alternative employment may be sufficient.
 However, this is a matter to be examined according to the facts of each case.